mdbooth/capo-mentoring-infra/capi/README.md

 > installed.

 There's another kustomize directory, `cluster-resources`, which combines a CNI and CCM configuration.
-You can generate yamls with `kustomize build cluster-resources/`.
+You can generate YAMLs with `kustomize build cluster-resources/`.
 Note that these still need to be templated by `clusterctl generate yaml` before use.